By John Turney

 .
 Lynn Cain had a couple good seasons worthy of honorable mention status.
 Patrick DiMarco is also an honorable mention fullback. close

 Jeff Van Note was Second-team All-Pro in 1979 but had several other seasons worthy of being the selection.
 Robbie Tobeck, 1998, converted to center and had a good campaign for the Second-team slot.
 Bill Fralic, 1986, and Chris Hinton, 1993, get the guard spots, backed up by R.C.
 Thielemann, 1982, and Harvey Dahl, 2010.
-Hinton was usually a tackle in his NFL career, but he was a really exciting player to watch in 1993 as a guard.
+Hinton was usually a tackle in his NFL career, but he was a really exciting player to watch in 1993 as a guard which was his best NFL position.
 Great athleticism and speed even at that stage of his career.

 |Andrews, Van Note, Kenn|